okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-2-ldap-server/index.md

 The LDAP users are already stored in Okta, but the passwords are managed by the LDAP server.
 To learn how to migrate users completely from LDAP to Okta, see [Migrating users from LDAP to Okta Universal Directory](https://support.okta.com/help/s/question/0D50Z00008Vr0MLSAZ/migrating-users-from-ldap-to-okta-universal-directory?language=en_US).

 > **Note**: The instructions in the article linked above require resetting the users' passwords.
-If you do not want to reset all user passwords, you can use an Okta Password Import Hook.
-See [Account for hash types Okta does not support](/docs/reference/architecture-center/directory-coexistence/lab-tutorial-3-generic-database/#account-for-hash-types-okta-does-not-support).
+If you don't  want to reset all user passwords, you can use an Okta Password Import Hook.
+See [Account for hash types Okta does not support](/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/#account-for-hash-types-okta-does-not-support).